Noiretit/DATanime/README.md

 ![Akira](https://media.giphy.com/media/12CSpwCtoy1Vfy/giphy.gif)

-# datAnime
+# DATanime

 #### Description

 ---

-datAnime is static responsive web page, an all-timer anime finder for the top 10 best animes from the year and genre selected.
+DATanime is static responsive web page, an all-timer anime finder for the top 10 best animes from the year and genre selected.

-datAnime is developed using Javascript as part of the first project on the Ironhack Web Development bootcamp (Web-Dev Fulltime 062020) using the Kitsu API.
+DATanime is developed using Javascript as part of the first project on the Ironhack Web Development bootcamp (Web-Dev Fulltime 062020) using the Kitsu API.

 #### MVP